yomybaby/atom-titanium/README.md

 > **Conflict & Requires Notice**
 - Requires
-  - [Hyperclick](https://atom.io/packages/hyperclick) for Jump to definition
+  - [Hyperclick](https://atom.io/packages/hyperclick) package for Jump to definition
+  (Now It will be installed automatically.
+After relaunch atom, Hyperclick works.
+Thanks @HazemKhaled #16)
 - Conflict
   - If you using other tss grammar package, such as language-tss.
 It makes this package doesn't work.